hboers/culpa-laravel5/README.md

 automatically adds references to the authenticated user when creating, updating or soft-deleting a model.

-This fork does some version tweaking in composer.json for laravel 5.
+This fork does some version tweaking for laravel 5.
+You will have do things manually.
+Please send any errors and/or questions regarding laravel 5 usage to <me@hboers.com>.

 ## Installation